philbot9/digital-ocean-dynamic-dns/README.md

 The above will run `dodd` with the parameters defined in `dodd.service` after boot, as soon as the network is available.
 After that it will run the same command regularly as defined by the interval in the `dodd.timer` file (hourly by default).

-You can veryify the `dodd` timer is active by running `systemctl list-timers`.
+You can veryify that the `dodd` timer is active by running `systemctl list-timers`.

 ## More Options